 Posted Jan 02, 2012

-The problem is it's too simple and fails to appreciate the complexity of why people cheat in the first place, let alone predicting whether or not they are capable of betraying you again—an important question to ask if you are a victim of infidelity.
+The problem is that it's too simple and fails to appreciate the complexity of why people cheat in the first place, let alone predicting whether or not they are capable of betraying you again—an important question to ask if you are a victim of infidelity.

-The psychology of infidelity is actually quite complex, much more than the current moralistic conversation about it where people are "good", "bad" or "flawed", therefore dismissed as damaged goods.
-Pundits and gurus abound offering their take on "can I ever trust him again" or "how to affair proof your relationship", but too often good intentioned advice misses the real issue.
+The psychology of infidelity is actually quite complex, much more so than the current moralistic conversation about it, where people are "good," "bad," or "flawed," and therefore dismissed as damaged goods.
+Pundits and gurus abound, offering their take on "Can I ever trust him again?" or "How to affair-proof your relationship," but too often good-intentioned advice misses the real issue.

 For me, there were six factors that contributed to a series of choices to have an affair:

-3. I made up that my wife was the cause of my unhappiness and disappointment in our marriage: I felt sorry for myself and blamed Julie for why I was so unfulfilled; once you convince yourself you're a victim of something, you can justify anything.
-That belief alone allowed me to have an affair with impunity, almost a right, to find happiness with another—after all, "I had done so much and got back so little from my marriage".
+3. I made up that my wife was the cause of my unhappiness and disappointment in our marriage.
+I felt sorry for myself and blamed Julie for why I was so unfulfilled; once you convince yourself that you're a victim of something, you can justify anything.
+That belief alone allowed me to have an affair with impunity, believing I had almost a right to find happiness with another—after all, "I had done so much and got back so little from my marriage."
 Affair psychology is delusional!

-4. I was an accomplished liar: Men have an uncanny and dangerous ability to compartmentalize their lives such that one part doesn't recognize the other.
-In this split, dissociative state, I rationalized everything including the creation of the two worlds I relished in calling it "complexity", convinced myself I was being taken advantage of by Julie, and therefore had the right to find happiness "as long as no one knows so no one gets hurt".
-So I did, under the self-deception of protecting her failing to see that the deception in an affair is where most of the pain is.
-Without integrity life simply doesn't work.
+4. I was an accomplished liar.
+Men have an uncanny and dangerous ability to compartmentalize their lives such that one part doesn't recognize the other.
+In this split, dissociative state, I rationalized everything, including the creation of the two worlds I relished in, calling it "complexity."
+I convinced myself I was being taken advantage of by Julie, and therefore had the right to find happiness "as long as no one knows, so no one gets hurt."
+So I did, under the self-deception of protecting her, failing to see that the deception in an affair is where most of the pain lies.
+Without integrity, life simply doesn't work.